 Yale Alumni in Education

-Yale alumni education leaders include Linda Darling-Hammond (AB 1973) education scholar and director of the Learning Policy Institute, John King (JD 2007), President of the Education Trust and the former Secretary of Education, Dacia Toll (JD 1999), the founder and co-CEO of the Achievement First charter school network and education technology entrepreneurs Max Ventilla, the founder of Alt School, Sam Strasser (YC 2008) of Summit Public Schools and Aaron Feuer (YC 2013) of Panorama Education.
+Yale alumni have a long tradition of leadership roles in education.
+Distinguished alumni include Lloyd Morisett (PhD 1953), co-founder of the Sesame Street Workshop, College Board director David Coleman (AB 1991), Linda Darling-Hammond (AB 1973) education scholar and director of the Learning Policy Institute, John King (JD 2007), President of the Education Trust and the former Secretary of Education, and Achievement First charter school network CEO Dacia Toll (JD 1999).
+In recent years, education technology entrepreneurs include Max Ventilla, the founder of Alt School, Sam Strasser (YC 2008) of Summit Public Schools and Aaron Feuer (YC 2013) of Panorama Education.